sdbtools/void-pi/README.md

 - allows to use an alternative rootdir via `--rootdir` command line argument.
 - all settings can be saved in a file and loaded on startup.
 File name is controlled via `--config` command line argument.
 - passwords are never saved in files even temporarily.
-- Bootloaders
+- Boot managers
-    - uses GRUB, rEFInd, Limine, or Syslnux as a bootloader.
+    - uses GRUB, rEFInd, Limine, or Syslnux as a boot manager.
+    - uses EFISTUB as a boot loader.
     - GRUB supports fat, btrfs, ext2, ext3, ext4, and xfs file systems.
     - rEFInd supports fat, btrfs, ext2, ext3, and ext4 file systems.
     - rEFInd is configured to use kernel auto detection.
     - Limine supports fat, ext2, ext3, and ext4 file systems.
-    - Syslinux is enabled with UEFI and supports fat, ext2, ext3, ext4, and xfs file systems.
+    - Syslinux is enabled with UEFI and supports fat, btrfs, ext2, ext3, ext4, f2fs, and xfs file systems.
-    - if a bootloader doesn't support a file system (or LVM, or LUKS), then installer will create an ext4 `/boot` partition.
+    - if a boot manager doesn't support a file system (or LVM, or LUKS), then installer will create an ext4 `/boot` partition.
 - LUKS
     - LUKS can be used with GRUB, rEFInd, Limine, and Syslinux.
     - In case of GRUB whole system is located on LUKS, including encrypted `/boot`.
 LUKS1 is used because GRUB2 doesn't support LUKS2.